Free Agents (American TV series): Development and production

-NBC took interest in this project after Executive Producer Todd Holland began developing the American adaptation with the UK's original writer Chris Niel and producers Nira Park, Kenton Allen and Matthew Justice in September 2010.
+NBC took interest in this project after executive producer Todd Holland began developing the American adaptation with the British's original writer Chris Niel and producers Nira Park, Kenton Allen, and Matthew Justice in September 2010.
 They also made changes to the workplace setting from talent agents in the British version to PR executives for American viewers, after NBC greenlit the pilot in February 2011.

-Actor Anthony Head was the only cast member who had ties to both shows, in which he played Stephen, the boss in the UK and US adaptations.
+Actor Anthony Head was the only cast member who had ties to both shows, in which he played Stephen, the boss in the British and American adaptations.